Loading...

 Retention Metrics and Long-Term Monetization

 Reaching 100k followers is a vanity milestone unless those followers convert into a community.
 By Day 90, the creator's engagement rate stabilized at 4.2%, which is well above the industry average for that size.
-Based on our data from over 500 micro-creator accounts in early 2026, those who engaged with at least 15 comments within the first hour of posting experienced a 2x to 3x reach lift in the For You Page (FYP) feed.
+Based on our editorial review of public benchmarks in early 2026, those who engaged with at least 15 comments within the first hour of posting experienced a 2x to 3x reach lift in the For You Page (FYP) feed.
 This community management is what allows creators to explore the 5 Creator Analytics Metrics That Actually Move Revenue in 2026.

 Diversifying Your Presence